liferay/liferay-docs/develop/tutorials/articles/130-web-services/03-jaxws-and-jaxrs.markdown

 extenders:

 1. **SOAP Extenders:** Required to publish JAX-WS web services.
-Each SOAP extender can deploy the services to one or more CXF endpoints, and can use a set of
+Each SOAP extender can deploy the services to one or more CXF endpoints and can use a set of
    [JAX-WS handlers](https://jax-ws.java.net/articles/handlers_introduction.html)
    to augment the services.